• Skip to primary navigation

 1. If you do not have a biscuit cutter, just fry the egg on a non-stick pan.

-2. You can use store-bought guacamole, or make the guacamole from scratch by adding 3 large avocados, 1 large tomato diced, ⅓ cup corn kernels, ¼ cup cilantro, ¼ cup scallions, 2 small limes, ½ cup minced jalapeño, 1 clove minced garlic, 1 tablespoon olive oil, ½ teaspoon salt, and ¼ teaspoon black pepper.
+2. You can use store-bought guacamole, or make the guacamole from scratch by adding 3 large avocados, 1 large tomato diced, ⅓ cup corn kernels, ¼ cup cilantro, ¼ cup scallions, 2 small limes, ½ cup minced jalapeño, 1 clove minced garlic, 1 TBSP olive oil, ½ teaspoon salt, and ¼ teaspoon black pepper.
 Add the avocado to a bowl and smash it up.

 3. Let the sandwiches cool before freezing.
 Wrap them in plastic wrap, then place in a freezer bag.
 Freeze them for up to 4 months.
 Reheat in the microwave.